nanotechkarl/splinterlandBots/README.md

 How to Use:

-    * Download zip file( in code button drop down) and extract file to specific folder
+    * Download zip file( in code button drop down) and extract file to desired folder

     *!
 IMPORTANT: Make sure to edit the '.env.dist' to '.env' and put credentials(open with notepad and enter username/email, posting key, etc.)